Perspective | Six ways adults can help children make sense of a divisive election

 Being a citizen is an active role; it’s not passively listening to radio or TV or reading news stories, said Frederick Kempe, president and chief executive of the Atlantic Council, a nonpartisan foreign policy think tank and public policy group in the District.
 “Students need to understand that not only are they the benefactors of America’s history of democracy, but must sustain it going forward.”

 To instill a sense of agency, help kids pinpoint what matters to them.
 Is it climate change?
 Animal rights?
 Racial equality?
 Encourage them to be agents of change, whether they contact government representatives to enact laws that prevent voter suppression, work the polls on Election Day or write a political op-ed for their school newspaper.
 Adults can provide examples of young changemakers, such as Malala Yousafzai, Greta Thunberg, or the teens who started the March for Our Lives movement.
-Wright tells her second graders about child activists from the Civil Rights era.
+Wright tells her second-graders about child activists from the civil rights era.

 Reinforce values such as honesty, kindness and respect

 A few of my students found the first presidential debate jarring and wanted to talk about the incivility.
-While that debate was a poor example of civil discourse, it provided an opening to talk about our obligations to one another and the role that values such as kindness, respect, and honesty play in our culture.
+While that debate was a poor example of civil discourse, it provided an opening to talk about our obligations to one another and the role that values such as kindness, respect and honesty play in our culture.

-Adults also can talk about the importance of listening to learn rather than listening to respond, and show kids examples of productive disagreement, such as the recent debate between New Zealand Prime Minister Jacinda Ardern and her opponent, Judith Collin.
+Adults also can talk about the importance of listening to learn rather than listening to respond, and show kids examples of productive disagreement, such as the recent debate between New Zealand Prime Minister Jacinda Ardern and her opponent, Judith Collins.

 At home, talk about your own values, said Pamela Meyer, author of “Liespotting: Proven Techniques to Detect Deception.”
 “It’s a first step toward pausing and taking the bird’s eye view, even if you don’t like what you are looking at from up there,” she said.
-Meyer will tell her own seventh grader, “As a family, we deeply value honesty, and with that comes not jumping to judgement.”
+Meyer will tell her own seventh-grader, “As a family, we deeply value honesty, and with that comes not jumping to judgment.”
 She reminds her child that just because someone is lying doesn’t mean we know the truth, which means we need to keep asking hard questions and pursue facts, not people.

 Counter divisiveness by celebrating diversity

 “Name race, name religion, answer kids’ curiosity, and take away the taboo-ness from all of it,” she said.
-“Say, ‘this is our way of life, and others are different, not worse or better.”
-Prompt kids to think about aspects of their own identity, such as their ethnicity, language, or favorite activity.
-Then ask them what parts they really value, and how they would feel if people ignored part of their identity.
+“Say, ‘this is our way of life, and others are different, not worse or better.' ” Prompt kids to think about aspects of their own identity, such as their ethnicity, language or favorite activity.
+Then ask them what parts they really value and how they would feel if people ignored part of their identity.

-Reed asks his students to interview a “hidden figure” in their community -- someone from their own cultural background who isn’t famous but is making a difference.
+Reed asks his students to interview a “hidden figure” in their community — someone from their own cultural background who isn’t famous but is making a difference.
 The children then write and share a biography with the class.
-“This would be a beautiful activity for families to do,” he said Storytelling is a powerful way to help kids learn about themselves, ask questions, obtain data, and draw their own conclusions.
+“This would be a beautiful activity for families to do,” he said.
+Storytelling is a powerful way to help kids learn about themselves, ask questions, obtain data and draw their own conclusions.

 Help kids ward off secondhand stress and retain optimism